 All students admitted to the Summer Abroad program are required to successfully complete an online PDO, which will provide information and advice on international health and safety issues.

-Students are also strongly encouraged to attend the in-person Italy PDO, which will take place in May 2021.
+Students are also strongly encouraged to attend the Italy PDO, which will take place in June 2022.